Employer Sponsored Visas

 -

-Employers must provide a formal training plan and ensure the trainee gains relevant workplace experience.
+Employers must provide a formal training plan and ensure that trainees gain relevant work experience.

 -